Will-Griffiths-Ireland/Manifest/README.md

 ### **Tutorial**

-The tutorial section explains the setup for the game and the core objective.
+The tutorial section explains the setup for the game and the core objectives.

+A second page explains the difficulty options and settings

 I did have plans to build an interactive tutorial that would be part of the game but time constraints did not allow for this and its a possible future enhancement.